IDSP22/Final_Project_Deep_Sedation/README.md

-# Final Project: Ethnic Disparities in Exposure to Deep Sedation
+# Final Project: Ethnic Disparities in Patients' Exposure to Deep Sedation

 ## Overview of the project